-If you’re looking for a job in Canada, you need to have a resume–not a CV–to begin your job search.
+If you’re looking to find a job in Canada, you need to have a resume–not a CV–to begin your job search.
 This is easy for job seekers who already use a USA resume, but will require more adjustments for job seekers with a more comprehensive CV.
 In this article, we will go over some essential tips for creating a Canadian resume.
 At the end of the article, we’ve included a sample resume you can use to increase your chances of getting a new job in Canada.

 Zipjob has a wide network of career experts and hiring managers, so the information on our blog is based on real experience from people who know how to land a job in the US and Canada.
 Spoiler alert: they’re pretty similar systems!